sathvikaithala/Final_project/README.md

 ---

-## This is the GitHub repository for our group's final project.
+## This is the GitHub repository for our Boot Camp group's final project.

 ### Group Members: